mikenicholson/passport-jwt/README.md

 A [Passport](http://passportjs.org/) strategy for authenticating with a [JSON Web Token](http://jwt.io).

-This module lets you authenticate endpoints using a JSON Web token.
+This module lets you authenticate endpoints using a JSON web token.
 It is intended to be used to secure RESTful endpoints without sessions.

 ## Install